jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

 ![ssod5]({{site.baseurl}}/img/ssod5.png)

 From this screenshot we can see that the pointer to our input string is pushed on the stack right before calling `fromhex()` and this means we can basically store our input string wherever we want, then put the address we chose (which can be any address in the stack) inside `EAX` and the program will take care of the rest.
 Don't worry, we will see how to do it in a moment.

+Let's see what we have got so far:
+1. the address we will start from is `0x8048692`, which is the one of `PUSH EAX` right before the call to `fromhex()`
+2. the address we want to reach is `0x80486d3`, which is the starting address of the code block that leads to printing "That is correct!"
+3. a list of addresses leading to uninteresting code paths `[0x8048541, 0x8048624, 0x8048599, 0x8048585]`
+4. we know the pointer to our string is stored in `EAX`